 The Phantom 4 Pro V2 has a diagonal size of 350 mm (13.75 inches), without the propellers on.

-What Is The Phantom 4 Pro V2.0 Price And Bundle Deals?
+Phantom 4 Pro V2.0 Drone Price And Bundle Deals

-The Phantom 4 Pro and Phantom 4 Pro V2 price is very competitive, because there is tremendous competition in the drone market.
+The Phantom 4 Pro and Phantom 4 Pro V2 sale price is very competitive, as there is tremendous competition in the drone market.

 The Phantom 4 Pro drone bundles have many accessories such as batteries, MicroSD cards, carry case and cables etc.